Against Faith

 The most sophisticated defense drops the epistemology altogether.
 From Kierkegaard’s leap to Camus’s revolt, the existentialists argue for faith as a necessity of the human situation: the will to affirm life despite absurdity, to commit where no sufficient reason can be had.

-I have real sympathy for this — and it concedes my case.
+This defense concedes the case.
 What the existentialists call faith is better described as resolve.
 Choosing to act, to affirm, to go on living without a proof that life is worth it, is not an epistemic commitment at all; it is volitional courage, the same courage the pragmatic defense pointed at, raised to the scale of a whole life.
 No belief about the world need be held immune to evidence in order to make the affirmation.
 When faith becomes the will to live, it has ceased to be belief — and once it is not belief, the calibration criterion has nothing against it and never did.

 The Verdict